AdobeDocs/experience-manager-cloud-service.en/help/onboarding/learn-concepts/product-profiles.md

 # Product Profiles {#product-profiles}

 AEM as a Cloud Service is the fully cloud-native offering that delivers AEM as a service.
 It delivers AEM in a cloud native manner, with new attributes like always on, always current, always secure, and always at scale.
 At the same time, it retains the main value proposition that AEM provides as a customizable platform to customers and allows enterprise grade teams to integrate in their development and delivery procedure.

-To Learn more about AEMaaCS.
+>[!NOTE]
+>Refer to [Users and Groups in AEM](https://experienceleague.adobe.com/docs/experience-manager-64/administering/security/security.html?lang=en#users-and-groups-in-aem) to learn about various entities to configure an easy to maintain user management concept.

-Your AEM as a Cloud Service team members will be assigned to one or more of the following product profiles in the context of onboarding.
+Your AEM as a Cloud Service team members will be assigned to one or more of the following product profiles in the context of Onboarding.

 ## AEM as a Cloud Service Product Profiles  {#aem-product-profiles}